The distinction between confidence intervals, prediction intervals and tolerance intervals.

 Confidence intervals tell you how well you have determined a parameter of interest, such as a mean or regression coefficient.

 Assume that the data are randomly sampled from a Gaussian distribution and you are interested in determining the mean.
 If you sample many times, and calculate a confidence interval of the mean from each sample, you'd expect 95% of those intervals to include the true value of the population mean.
 The diagram below shows 95% confidence intervals for 100 samples of size 3 from a Gaussian distribution with true mean of 10.
-Note that 95 out of 100 intervals capture 5.
+Note that 95 out of 100 intervals include the value 10.
 This is what we would expect to see.
 You won’t know if the particular interval of interest to you captures the true mean, but you can expect 95% of the intervals you calculate to capture the true population parameter.

 If you increase the sample size, you will see a noticeable decrease in the width of the confidence interval.
 The diagram below shows 95% confidence intervals for 100 samples of size 10 from a Guassian distribution with true mean of 10.
 Note that 94 out of 100 intervals capture 10.
 Due to sampling variation, in a random set of 100 confidence intervals, you won’t always have exactly 95 out of 100 intervals capture the true population parameter.